megaluck/documentation/docs/introduction/08-Car-registry-tutorial.rst

 CarSellOrderDataSerializer is implemented according to the description from “Custom Box Data Serializer Creation” chapter as public class CarSellOrderDataSerializer implements NoncedBoxDataSerializer<CarSellOrderData>.
-Nothing special to note about.

 Implementation of CarSellOrder
 ******************************

 CarSellorder is implemented according to description from “Custom Box Class creation” chapter as public class CarSellOrder extends AbstractNoncedBox<PublicKey25519Proposition, CarSellOrderData, CarSellOrder>
-Nothing special to note about.

 Extend API by creating new transactions Car creation transaction and Car sell Order transaction
 ***********************************************************************************************